Asiahn

-Asiahn Bryant (previously Asia Bryant and born November 24, 1987) is an American singer-songwriter and voice actress from Paterson, New Jersey, currently signed to the SinceThe80s and Motown record labels.
-Since 2021, alongside her music, she provides vocal performances for Karma Grant in the Ludacris-created Netflix streaming musical series, Karma's World.
+Asiahn (previously Asia Bryant and born November 24, 1987), also known as Asiahn Bryant, is an American singer-songwriter and voice actress from Paterson, New Jersey, currently signed to the SinceThe80s and Motown record labels.
+From 2021 to 2022, alongside her music, she provided vocal performances for Karma Grant in the Ludacris-created Netflix streaming musical series, Karma's World.

 Early life

-Asiahn Bryant was born in Paterson, New Jersey, and moved with her family to Charlotte, North Carolina as a baby.
+Bryant was born in Paterson, New Jersey, and moved with her family to Charlotte, North Carolina as a baby.
 She used music as an outlet while dealing with the divorce of her parents and the death of her brother.
 Where she later relocated to Hanahan, South Carolina with her mother and sister.
 She attended Hanahan high school where she was a cheerleader.
 She would spend most of her free time, traveling back-and-forth to Atlanta to work on her talents.